seanjames777/SML-Language-Definition/README.md

 A set of Sublime Text 2 resources for SML (Standard ML).

-**If you had previously installed this package into your "Packages/User", remove those files as this package has been moved into its own folder.**
+**If you had previously installed this package into your "Packages/User", you should consider reinstalling as described below to get future updates.**

 #Included: